Background pattern

 The recommended dose is one 14 mg tablet per day.

-Children and adolescents (10 years of age and above)
+Children and adolescents (10 years of age and older)

 The dose depends on body weight:

 Teriflunomida is only available in 14 mg doses.
-If your doctor told you to take 7 mg of teriflunomida per day, you must divide your teriflunomida tablet in half along the break line and take the half tablet corresponding to 7 mg.Consult your doctor if you are unsure.
+If your doctor has told you to take 7 mg of teriflunomida per day, you must divide your teriflunomida tablet in half along the break line and take half of the tablet, corresponding to 7 mg.
+Consult your doctor if you are unsure.

 Teriflunomida is administered orally.
-It is taken once a day in a single daily dose at any time of the day.
+It is taken once a day in a single daily dose at any time of day.

-The tabletcan be divided into equal doses.
+The tablet can be divided into equal doses.

 The tablet should be swallowed with water.

-This medication can be taken with or without food.
+This medicine can be taken with or without food.

 If you take more Teriflunomida Stada than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medicine and the amount ingested.

 If you have taken too much teriflunomida, call your doctor immediately.
-You may experience adverse effects similar to those described in section 4(below).
+You may experience side effects similar to those described in section 4 (below).

 If you forget to take Teriflunomida Stada

-Do not take a double dose to compensate for the missed doses.Take your next dose at the scheduled time.
+Do not take a double dose to make up for forgotten doses.
+Take your next dose at the scheduled time.

-If you interrupt treatment with Teriflunomida Stada
+If you stop taking Teriflunomida Stada

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

 4. Possible Adverse Effects

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause adverse effects, although not all people suffer from them.

 Frequent(may affect up to 1 in 10 people):

-Rare(may affect up to 1 in 100 people):
+Infrequent(may affect up to 1 in 100 people):

-Unknown(frequency cannot be estimated with available data):
+Unknown(frequency cannot be estimated from the available data):

-Very frequent(may affect more than 1 in 10 people):
+Very Frequent(may affect more than 1 in 10 people):

 • headache.

-• diarrhea, feeling of illness.
+• diarrhea, feeling sick.

-• finer hair.
+• thinner hair.

 Frequent(may affect up to 1 in 10 people):

-• herpes virus infections, including oral herpes and shingles (herpes zoster) with symptoms such as blisters, burning, itching, numbness, or pain in the skin, usually on one side of the upper body or face, and other symptoms, such as fever and weakness.
+• herpes virus infections, including oral herpes and shingles (herpes zoster) with symptoms such as blisters, burning, itching, numbness, or pain in the skin, usually on one side of the upper body or face, and other symptoms such as fever and weakness.

 • mild allergic reactions.